-Mr. E. Jenner Wood III, one of our directors, is Chairman, President and Chief Executive Officer of the Atlanta division of SunTrust Bank.
-An affiliate of SunTrust has acted as lead arranger and bookrunner in connection with our syndicated, revolving credit facility, and certain other subsidiaries of SunTrust act as agent and lender and provide other services under this facility.
-The loan was made in the ordinary course of business, was made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the lender and did not involve more than the normal risk of collectibility or present other unfavorable features.
-Our aggregate payments to SunTrust were approximately \$700,000 during fiscal 2014, and these payments represented an immaterial percentage of the Company's and SunTrust's revenues in 2014.
-In addition, we have engaged an affiliate of SunTrust to provide us certain financial advisory services, the payments of which are undeterminable at this time but are not in any event expected to represent more than an immaterial percentage of the Company's or SunTrust's revenues.
+Mr. E. Jenner Wood III, one of our directors, is Corporate Executive Vice President of SunTrust Banks, Inc. An affiliate of SunTrust acted as lead arranger and bookrunner in connection with our syndicated, revolving credit facility, and certain other subsidiaries of SunTrust act as agent and lender and provide other services under this facility.
+In addition, during fiscal 2015, we engaged an affiliate of SunTrust to provide us certain financial advisory services for which we paid SunTrust an aggregate of \$50,000 and expect no further payments under such arrangement.
+The loan under our credit facility was made in the ordinary course of business, was made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the lender and did not involve more than the normal risk of collectibility or present other unfavorable features.
+Our aggregate payments to SunTrust, including in respect of the foregoing financial advisory services, were approximately \$600,000 during fiscal 2015, and these payments represented an immaterial percentage of the Company's and SunTrust's revenues in 2015.
 Mr. Wood does not personally participate in or benefit from any aspect of our relationship with SunTrust.